 When you’re working on Dashboards, KPIs and Various Charts, OFFSET Function and OFFSET with Match would be really helpful.

-How does an OFFSET Function Work?
+How does an OFFSET Function Work in Excel?

 Situation: In the given example, you’ll be able to see the list of Departments such as Sales, Marketing, Finance Respectively.
 It is Followed by the no. of Employees that were Present in each Department in a Particular Month.